New Releases by John Hart

 Third Displacement

-The question, “Are we alone in the cosmos?” has been answered.
+The question, "Are we alone in the cosmos?" has been answered.
 We are not alone.
 Geologist-paleontologist Pierre Teilhard de Chardin, SJ, stated, as early as the mid-1920s, that intelligent life likely exists elsewhere and distinguished scientists of today, including Harvard biologist, E. O. Wilson; Cambridge cosmologist, Stephen Hawking; astrophysicist and noted UAP researcher, Jacques Vallee; astronomer, Allen Hynek; and many others concur.
 The oral traditions of Native American elders teach that they have interacted periodically with Star People who are respected ancestors.
 Credible witness-participants today describe abductions by benevolent and malevolent Others.
 Discoveries by the Kepler, Hubble, and Gaia space telescopes, ground-based arrays of radio telescopes, and TESS (Transiting Exoplanet Survey Satellite) suggest that in the Milky Way, twenty-five billion planets are in the life-friendly Goldilocks Zone.
-In Third Displacement: Cosmobiology, Cosmolocality, Cosmosocioecology, author John Hart links experiences with research in science-based and Spirit-focused books and articles—including narratives about close encounters with Visitors from elsewhere in space (ETI) or Others from other cosmos dimensions (IDI)—in examination of the claim that Intelligent ExoEarth life exists, that Otherkind has visited humankind.
+In Third Displacement: Cosmobiology, Cosmolocality, Cosmosocioecology, author John Hart links experiences with research in science-based and Spirit-focused books and articles--including narratives about close encounters with Visitors from elsewhere in space (ETI) or Others from other cosmos dimensions (IDI)--in examination of the claim that Intelligent ExoEarth life exists, that Otherkind has visited humankind.

 The Hush

-release date: Feb 27, 2018
+release date: Feb 26, 2019

 The Hush

-New York Times bestseller The only writer in history to win consecutive Edgar Awards for Best Novel, New York Times bestselling author John Hart returns to the world of his most beloved novel, The Last Child Building on the world first seen in The Last Child (“A magnificent creation” —The Washington Post), John Hart delivers a stunning vision of a secret world, rarely seen.
-It’s been ten years since the events that changed Johnny Merrimon’s life and rocked his hometown to the core.
+Set in the world of his most beloved novel The Last Child (“A magnificent creation” —The Washington Post), John Hart delivers a stunning vision of a secret world, rarely seen.
+"Hart evokes that surreal landscape with a power and economy worthy of the great British horror novelist Ramsey Campbell." —Washington Post New York Times bestseller It’s been ten years since the events that changed Johnny Merrimon’s life and rocked his hometown to the core.
 Since then, Johnny has fought to maintain his privacy, but books have been written of his exploits; the fascination remains.
 Living alone on six thousand acres of once-sacred land, Johnny’s only connection to normal life is his old friend, Jack.
 They’re not boys anymore, but the bonds remain.
 What they shared.
 What they lost.
 But Jack sees danger in the wild places Johnny calls home; he senses darkness and hunger, an intractable intent.
 Johnny will discuss none of it, but there are the things he knows, the things he can do.
 A lesser friend might accept such abilities as a gift, but Jack has felt what moves in the swamp: the cold of it, the unspeakable fear.
 More than an exploration of friendship, persistence, and forgotten power, The Hush leaves all categories behind, and cements Hart''s status as a writer of unique power.

 Železný dům